Skjall/paperless-ml-metadata/README.md

 - **Self-improving ML model**: The system learns from your corrections to make better predictions over time
 - **Focus on titles and dates**: Automatically predicts document titles and creation dates
+- **Recipient tagging**: Learns to identify which person a document is relevant for
 - **Revolving training approach**: After each run, the model is retrained with the new data
 - **MongoDB integration**: Stores all training decisions for continuous improvement
 - **Simple user interface**: Easily confirm or correct suggestions with a simple prompt